minvws/nl-covid19-coronacheck-website/_questions-scanner-in-app/en/4-mag-ik-iemand-zonder-geldig-testbewijs-binnen-laten.md

 ---
 index: 2
 set: 2
-title: Can I allow a visitor access without a proof of identity or a valid test declaration in the CoronaCheck app or on paper?
+title: Can I allow a visitor access without a proof of identity or a valid test declaration?
 featuredHome: true
 featuredHomeIndex: 2
 ---